Guardians Brotherhood

-Founding
+History

-The Guardians Brotherhood Organization was first known as the "Diablo Squad" (DS) organization in 1976 and originally had 11 members with Sgt.
+Guardians Brotherhood was first known as the "Diablo Squad" (DS) organization in 1976 and originally had eleven members with Sgt.
 Leborio "GMF Abraham" Jangao, Jr. as its founder.
-As detachment commander at that time in Sitio Kidama, Parang, Maguindanao, Sgt Jangao conceived the DS as a fraternity of soldiers carrying with them the symbol of strong Brotherhood, Unity, Solidarity and Oneness and with these principles, he was able to convince his men to join the group.
+As detachment commander at that time in Sitio Kidama, Parang, Maguindanao, Sgt Jangao conceived the DS as a fraternity of soldiers carrying with them the symbol of strong Brotherhood, Unity, Solidarity, and Oneness and with these principles, he was able to convince his men to join the group.

 In 1979, Sgt.
 Jangao met Capt.
 Gil "Lapu-Lapu" Taojo, Jr. and Capt.
 Anastacio "Patton" Labitad of the Philippine Army, in Lanao del Norte and recruited them into the fraternity.
-In 1981 the DS was renamed into Diablo Squad the Crime Busters (DSCB) with Lt.
-Gil ‘SGF Lapulapu” Taojo Jr drafted the original Constitution and By-laws of the DSCB.
+In 1981, the DS was renamed into Diablo Squad the Crime Busters (DSCB) with Lt.
+Gil ‘SGF Lapulapu” Taojo Jr. drafted the original Constitution and By-laws of the DSCB.
 Moreover, the original Magic Group known as the Magic 5 was organized as the first civilian members of the DS Crime Buster.
-They were all lawyers that served as the Advisory Group of the DSCB Organization.

-The DSCB was eventually registered under the name Diablo Squad Brotherhood Association Inc in 1984.
+They were all lawyers who served as the Advisory Group of the DSCB Organization.
+The DSCB was registered under the name Diablo Squad Brotherhood Association Inc. in 1984.

-At the time, the group was considered a threat to national security being “An Army within the Army” with more or less 25,000 members from the Armed Forces of the Philippines and Integrated National Police (now Philippine National Police).
+At the time, the group was considered a threat to national security is “An Army within the Army" An Army doing Police Work or a Police doing Military Work not to be confused with the (MP) Military Police, raising the Phrase "the missiles are for the army, and the revolver is for the burglary", with more or less 25,000 members from the Armed Forces of the Philippines and Integrated National Police (now Philippine National Police).
 Then LtGen.Fidel V. Ramos engineered the disbandment of the group.
 The officers renamed and registered the group as Guardians Brotherhood Inc.(GBI) with SEC Reg No. 123899 on December 10, 1984.
-Its Constitution and By-Laws was authored by Taojo.
+Its constitution and by-laws were authored by Taojo.

-Subsequently, the Guardians Centre Foundation Inc. (GCFI) was created as financial arm of GBI to generate funds and or extend assistance to the members who are financially handicapped and the widows of members who died in combat.
+Subsequently, the Guardians Centre Foundation Inc. (GCFI) was created as the financial arm of GBI to generate funds and or extend assistance to the members who are financially handicapped and the widows of members who died in combat.
 In 1986, some misguided elements of the AFP and members of GBI (Guardians Luzon) were deployed by RAM SFP YOU led by Col. Gregorio Honasan in a series of coup d’ etat against the administration of the late President Ferdinand Marcos and President Corazon Aquino.